OpenVPN/openvpn/doc/man-sections/unsupported-options.rst

 longer supported

 --client-cert-not-required
   Removed in OpenVPN 2.5.
-This should be replaxed with ``--verify-client-cert none``.
+This should be replaced with ``--verify-client-cert none``.

+--http-proxy-retry
+  Removed in OpenVPN 2.4.
+All retries are controlled by ``--max-connect-retry``.

+--http-proxy-timeout
+  Removed in OpenVPN 2.4.
+Connection timeout is controlled by ``--connect-timeout``.

 --ifconfig-pool-linear
   Removed in OpenVPN 2.5.
 This should be replaced with ``--topology p2p``.